 Highlights include the Great Orme and its Tramway, almost reminiscent of the San Francisco cable cars, to the summit of the headland, with great views over the bay, and on the other side, stretching as far as Snowdonia.
 The town gained popularity as a holiday town for affluent visitors in Victorian times, today the Victorian atmosphere still prevails thanks to careful preservation, with its harmonious white and pastel coloured buildings along the iconic promenade.
 A walk along the pier - the longest in Wales - affords views over the harbour.
 For keen walkers among the group, miles of spectacular trails are available around the Great Orme.
 As evening draws in, minds might turn to dinner this evening in the hotel.

 After breakfast, we leave Llandudno for a drive along the coastal road.
 Crossing the River Conwy, the scenery quickly changes from coastal to rural as we make our way to Llanberis for a breathtaking trip on the Snowdon Mountain Railway – one of the highlights of this part of Wales, which is both picturesque and wildly rugged.
 This is Britain’s only rack railway, and undoubtedly one of the most scenic railway journeys in the UK.
 The views are stunning on all sides as we slowly get to the summit whilst taking in the views of the stark landscape, with sparse vegetation.
 At over 3500 ft, Snowdon is the highest summit in England and Wales, and if venturing to the cairn from here, on a clear day the breathtaking views can stretch as far as Ireland.
+For 2021 departures, Snowdon Mountain Railway trains are not running to the summit.
+The train will reach Clogwyn station instead, the highest possible destination, where we will have free time to enjoy the views.

 After the train journey we will drive to nearby Caernarfon for lunch.
 This charming town is best known for its imposing castle, one of the most renowned in Wales from Edward I. Nestled on the banks of the River Seiont, it is no wonder that this impressive architectural feat took an incredible 47 years to build.
 As well as its staggering King’s Gate and polygonal towers, look up high to see the menacing eagle statues guarding the 18 ft. thick walls.
 Later this afternoon we continue to the Coedydd Aber Nature Reserve for a walk to the scenic Aber Falls.